Are you considering buying gym supplements? Then you’ve probably heard of whey protein.

 Quick Summary

-- The three main types of whey protein are whey protein isolate, whey protein concentrate, and whey protein hydrolysate.
+- The three main types are whey protein isolate, concentrate, and hydrolysate, each with different levels of protein concentration and digestibility.

 What Exactly Is Whey Protein?